Keeping a pet as a tenant

-You must obtain our permission in writing before you keep any pet in your property.
-We will always give our permission when a resident needs an assistance, guide or hearing dog.
+You must get our permission in writing before you keep any pet in your home.
+We'll always give our permission when a resident needs an assistance, guide or hearing dog.

 Permission may be granted for domestic pets such as cats, dogs, fish, rabbits, guinea pigs, hamsters/gerbils, caged birds and reptiles.

 Permission may not be granted if you have a history of animal nuisance or if the property is not suitable for the animal, such as a large dog in a small flat.

 Under the Dangerous Dogs Act 1991 you are not permitted to keep the following types of dog, unless a Certificate of Exemption has been obtained: Pit Bull Terrier, Japanese Tosa, Dogo Argentino or Fila Brasileiro.

 Animals are not allowed to be kept for breeding purposes.

 You are not allowed to keep livestock, wild animals or endangered species under any circumstances.